amruthjakku/InternLink/docs/ATTENDANCE_GUIDE.md

-# InternLink Attendance System Guide
+# AI developer InternLink Attendance System Guide

 ## Overview
-InternLink features a comprehensive secure Wi-Fi-based attendance system that ensures attendance can only be marked from authorized networks using IP whitelisting validation.
+AI developer InternLink features a comprehensive secure Wi-Fi-based attendance system that ensures attendance can only be marked from authorized networks using IP whitelisting validation.
 Both interns and mentors can mark attendance, which is reflected in the admin dashboard.

 ## 🔐 Security Features